The Opal card

 If you don’t have enough value the gate may not let you through, or you can go slightly negative on touch-off.
 Clear any negative balance at an Opal machine before your next trip.
 Auto top up avoids this entirely.

-You can request a refund of remaining Opal Money and the card deposit through Transport for NSW (online, by phone on 1800 800 007, or at a Transport for NSW Hub) for a registered card.
+You can request a refund of the remaining balance on a registered Opal card through Transport for NSW — online, by phone on 13 67 25, or at a Transport for NSW Hub.
+Opal cards themselves are free, so there’s no card deposit to reclaim.

 Contents